zopefoundation/zc.async/src/zc/async/README.txt

      'shortest active': None,
      'shortest failed': (..., 'unnamed'),
      'shortest successful': (..., 'unnamed'),
-     'started': 10,
+     'started': 12,
-     'statistics end': datetime.datetime(2006, 8, 10, 15, 46, 52, 211),
+     'statistics end': datetime.datetime(2006, 8, 10, 15, 44, 22, 211),
      'statistics start': datetime.datetime(2006, 8, 10, 15, 56, 52, 211),
-     'successful': 8,
+     'successful': 10,
      'unknown': 0}

-    Although, wait a second--the 'statistics end', the 'started', and the 'successful' values have changed!
-Why?

-    To keep memory from rolling out of control, the dispatcher by default only keeps 10 to 12.5 minutes worth of poll information in memory.
-For the rest, keep logs and look at them (...and rotate them!).
+    Note that these statistics eventually rotate out.
+By default, poll info will eventually rotate out after about 30 minutes (400 polls), and job info will only keep the most recent 200 stats in-memory.
+To look in history beyond these limits, check your logs.

     The ``getActiveJobIds`` list is empty now.